-“He has black hair,” he managed to say through his tears, as he sat back down, (He actually has dark brown hair – it just looks black a lot of the time!) and then we both cried a bit more as we waited to meet our little boy.
+“He has black hair,” he managed to say through his tears, as he sat back down, (He actually has dark brown hair – it just looked black when he was born because it was wet) and then we both cried a bit more as we waited to meet our little boy.
 I think this was probably the hardest part of the whole thing, and probably the biggest downside to having a c-section: as soon as he was born, I just wanted to hold him, but while it only took a few minutes for them to finish cutting the cord (They cut it long, then offer the father the opportunity to cut it shorter afterwards: Terry wasn’t bothered about that, though…) etc, it felt like forever.

 A few minutes later, though, the midwife appeared at my side again, clutching the most precious little bundle ever: